Value Investing – Principle #1: Risk Reduction (Lesson 6)

 It seems to be a law of nature, inflexible and inexorable, that those who will not risk cannot win. – John Paul Jones

 Everyday, each of us takes physical risks.
 The simple act of walking down a set of stairs carries risk of slipping and injuring oneself.
 Other acts including driving a vehicle, working with tools and cooking.
 Each of us, minimizes the associated risks by taking precautions, behaving in a proper manner and just using common sense.
 Furthermore, we mitigate the results by utilizing insurance to repair the damage from the accident.

 Financial risk is different than physical risk.
-Unlike physical acts performed frequently, financial investments are seldomly transacted.
+Unlike physical acts performed frequently, financial investments are seldom transacted.
 It isn’t like you are going to buy Coca-Cola stock daily.
 Thus, it is much more difficult to contemplate best actions to reduce financial losses if the company goes south.

 But with value investing, steps are taken to dramatically reduce potential financial losses.
 Risk associated with financial loss is addressed through three important practices.
 The first and best defense against losses are the type of stocks purchased.
 Only the best are considered with value investing.
 The first section below explains this in more detail and illustrates the different tiers of stock and why the lower tiers are ignored with value investing.
 The second best practice to reduce risk is a comprehensive understanding of the respective industry where value investors trade.
 The second section below goes into a comprehensive explanation of how knowledge of the industry is essential with reducing financial risk.

 There are still many other practices and tools to reduce risk; they include understanding how operating cash flow must be positive, using business ratios to understand trends and finally, using key performance indicators to assess productivity.